AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 * activate pre-installed filters such as *AdGuard Base filter*,
 * install filters from the list or add a custom filter by clicking the *Add a filter* button,
 * make changes to existing rule groups using the *Filter editor* button,
+* see all the requests sent by browsers and apps installed on your computer by clicking the *Filtering log* button.
+From there you can also block or unblock any request by creating a custom rule,
 * compose a filter from your own rules written manually, imported or created with the AdGuard Assistant extension.

 Before you start manually writing your own rules read our detailed [syntax guide](/general/ad-filtering/create-own-filters.md).